awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 The `kms:ViaService` condition key limits use of an AWS KMS [customer master key](concepts.md#master_keys) \(CMK\) to requests from specified AWS services\.
 You can specify one or more services in each `kms:ViaService` condition key\.
 The operation must be a *CMK resource operation*, that is, an operation that is authorized for a particular CMK\.
 To identify the CMK resource operations, in the [Actions and Resources Table](kms-api-permissions-reference.md#kms-api-permissions-reference-table), look for a value of `CMK` in the `Resources` column for the operation\.

-For example, the following statement from a key policy uses the `kms:ViaService` condition key to allow a [customer managed CMK](concepts.md#customer-cmk) to be used for the specified actions only when the request comes from Amazon EC2 or Amazon RDS in the US West \(Oregon\) region on behalf of `ExampleUser`\.
+For example, the following key policy statement uses the `kms:ViaService` condition key to allow a [customer managed CMK](concepts.md#customer-cmk) to be used for the specified actions only when the request comes from Amazon EC2 or Amazon RDS in the US West \(Oregon\) region on behalf of `ExampleUser`\.

 ```
 {